 Speaking for most people, it is a relief that election ads are no longer on the airwaves.
 For many, election night is like watching a sporting event where we follow results, count red and blue states and, especially since 2000, electoral votes.

 This year, “Big Data” got a piece of the national spotlight.
-You may have seen news reports focusing on Nate Silver, who runs the New York Times’ FiveThirtyEight blog.
+You may have seen news reports focusing on Nate Silver that year, who runs the FiveThirtyEight blog.
 Prior to the election, Silver predicted that President Barak Obama would be re-elected.
 This attracted some criticisms from national commentators.
 The results of the election proved that Silver’s predictions – based on predictive mathematical models and careful data analysis – were accurate.